Related Funding Opportunities

 U.S. Department of Energy

 For funding opportunities through the Office of Energy Efficiency and Renewable Energy (EERE), see EERE Financial Opportunities.
+For information on how to apply and the process EERE uses to evaluate applications, see New EERE Applicants.

 The DOE Weatherization Assistance Program has funds to improve the energy performance of dwellings of low-income families using the most advanced technologies.